New York Identity Documents

 New York State Driver's License or Identification Card

-In order to update the name and/or gender on a New York State Driver's License or ID card, the applicant must submit the following:
+To update the name and/or gender on a New York State Driver's License or ID card, find your local DMV office.
+Many offices have a “Make a Reservation” option to make an in-person appointment.

 New York State Benefits Card